UniTime/unitime-doc/event-timetable.md

 ## Personal Timetable

 The page displays a personal timetable of the user.
 This includes all events requested by the user.
-For students, it also includes all classes and examinations he/she is enrolled and the related course related events.
+For students, it also includes all classes and examinations they are enrolled and the related course related events.
 For instructors, it includes all classes and examinations they are assigned to.

 ![Event Timetable](images/event-timetable-5.png){:class='screenshot'}